afni/afni_doc/educational/shell_and_script.rst

 before we even got there (that is, the quotes around each name are not passed along to keep the element as a single entity), and so we couldn't do what we wanted.
-Enclosing the ``${all_files}`` variable in quotes in the for-loop line won't work: that will lead to the list of separate items being treated like a single, giant string.
+Enclosing the ``${all_files}`` variable in quotes in the for-loop line won't work: that will lead to the array of separate items being treated like a single, giant string.
 However, we can ask the shell to put a quote around each word, so that those are not separated within the loop by putting ``:q`` as a modifier::